zu2/chibicc-6800-v1/README.md

 - Currently implements addition, subtraction, multiplication, division, `fabsf`, `fsqrtf`, `floorf`, and `ceilf`.
 Other functions may be supported in the future.

 ---
+# Optimization Options

+## Supported Optimization Flags

+- The compiler supports the `-O` and `-Os` options for optimization.
+- You can also specify `-O0`, `-O1`, and `-O2`, but note that `-O2` is not yet implemented.
+- The default optimization level is `-O0`.

+## Behavior of Each Option

+- **`-O0`**:
+  No optimization is performed at this level.
+However, if `/opt/fcc/lib/copt` is available, chibicc will use it to perform peephole optimization, except when `-O0` is specified, in which case no optimization is applied.

+- **`-Os`**:
+  This option generates code aimed at minimizing the size of the object file.
+As a trade-off, the resulting code may run approximately 5% slower.
+---
 # Memo

 ## Stack frame